falkr/ttm4115/pages/prep-statemachines.md

 source: figures/statemachines/traffic-light-5.svg
 ---

 The diagram describes exactly the same behavior.
 Both state symbols for the state `red` refer to the same state, so our traffic light still has the same number of states, just its layout changed.
-In this simple state machine this doesn't really matter, but this can help you to create better layouts once state machines grow in complexity.
+In this simple state machine this doesn't really matter, but this can help you to create better layouts once state machines become larger.

 **State Names:** Selecting good names for states can help making state machine easier to understand, especially when the states map to phases of the thing we want to model, like _on_ and _off_ for a lamp, or _open_ and _close_ for a lock.
-However, sometimes it's not clear what a good name is.
+However, sometimes there is no obvious good name.
 In such cases, I recommend to use state names like `s0`, `s1`,..., which can make life easier.
 You always have the possibility to attach a note to a state and explain what it means.

 Pay attention to the state symbol.
 It's a rectangle with some rounded corners, nothing else!